Self-Guided

 Coach Bus: Travel in comfort with a full-sized coach bus.
 Air conditioning, washroom, and plenty of storage make longer rides smooth and relaxing.

 What if I don't have equipment?
 The rental shop offers a full range of boots, skis, and poles for both classic and skate skiing, with sizes to fit skiers from age 3 to 103 Highlandsnordic.
 Equipment is professionally fitted by pro shop staff Craigleithmanor.
+This is all included with your ticket!

 What should I wear?
 Think layers—you may start off a little cold, but you'll warm up quickly.
 A hat and mittens are essential since that's where most heat escapes.
 Avoid cotton base layers, which hold moisture; opt for polyester or wool instead.
 Highlandsnordic Dress for activity, not standing around.